ryankicks/collection-demo/README.md

 - In the Twitter App config, ensure the Callback URL is `http://127.0.0.1:9000/complete/twitter`

-- Specify your database settings in app/settings.py.
-Be sure to uncomment the section for using a local database.
+- In the settings.py or settings_my.py, set the following to your own key:

-  (The default is set to easily deploy to Heroku.)
+    SECRET_KEY = 'YOUR_SECRET_KEY'

-- Specify your Twitter App tokens in app/settings.py:
+- Specify your Twitter API credentials in app/settings_my.py under the following section:

     SOCIAL_AUTH_TWITTER_KEY = ''